Apollo Currency (APL) Price Reaches $0.0004 on Exchanges

-Apollo Currency (APL) traded 3.5% lower against the US dollar during the twenty-four hour period ending at 7:00 AM ET on July 2nd.
-One Apollo Currency coin can now be purchased for $0.0004 or 0.00000002 BTC on major exchanges.
-Apollo Currency has a total market capitalization of $8.41 million and $462,732.00 worth of Apollo Currency was traded on exchanges in the last 24 hours.
-During the last week, Apollo Currency has traded down 9.6% against the US dollar.
+Apollo Currency (APL) traded down 0% against the dollar during the 24 hour period ending at 20:00 PM E.T. on July 6th.
+One Apollo Currency coin can currently be purchased for approximately $0.0004 or 0.00000002 BTC on major exchanges.
+During the last seven days, Apollo Currency has traded 3.4% lower against the dollar.
+Apollo Currency has a total market capitalization of $8.95 million and $790,541.00 worth of Apollo Currency was traded on exchanges in the last day.

 - Kava.io (KAVA) traded flat against the dollar and now trades at $5.62 or 0.00012724 BTC.